Gertrude Ederle

 Gertrude Caroline Ederle (/ˈɛdərli/; October 23, 1905 – November 30, 2003) was an American competition swimmer, Olympic champion, and world record-holder in five events.
-On August 6, 1926, she became the first woman to swim across the English Channel.
+On August 6, 1926, she became the first woman to swim across the English Channel with her finish time of 14 hours and 45 minutes, beating the record set by Enrique Tirabocchi in 1923 by one hour, 48 minutes.
 Among other nicknames, the press called her "Queen of the Waves".

 Amateur career

-Ederle grew up in Manhattan where her father ran a butcher shop on Amsterdam Avenue, and learned to swim in Highlands, New Jersey.
+Ederle grew up in Manhattan, where her father ran a butcher shop on Amsterdam Avenue, and learned to swim in Highlands, New Jersey.
 She later trained at the Women's Swimming Association (WSA), founded by Charlotte Epstein.
-The WSA was a historic organization whose leadership and members campaigned for Women's suffrage, and worked both to create more swimming events open to women and to increase their participation in the Olympics.
+The WSA was a historic organization whose leadership and members campaigned for Women's suffrage, worked to create more swimming events open to women, and sought to increase women's participation in the Olympics.
 Ederle joined the club when she was only twelve and immediately took to learning the American crawl, developed at the WSA by Head Coach Louis Handley.
 The same year, she set her first world record in the 880-yard freestyle, becoming the youngest world record holder in swimming.
 She set eight more world records after that, seven of them in 1922 at Brighton Beach.
 In total, Ederle held 29 US national and world records from 1921 until 1925.

 1924 Paris Olympic medalist

-At the 1924 Summer Olympics in Paris, Ederle won a gold medal as a member of the first-place U.S. team in the 4×100 meter freestyle relay.
-Together with her American relay teammates Euphrasia Donnelly, Ethel Lackie and Mariechen Wehselau, she set a new world record of 4:58.8 in the event final.
-Individually, she received bronze medals for finishing third in the women's 100-meter freestyle and women's 400-meter freestyle races.
-The U.S. Olympic team had its own ticker-tape parade in 1924.
+At the 1924 Summer Olympics in Paris, Ederle won a gold medal as a member of the U.S. team in the 4×100 meter freestyle relay.
+She and teammates Euphrasia Donnelly, Ethel Lackie, and Mariechen Wehselau set a world record of 4:58.8 in the event final.
+Individually, she received bronze medals in the women's 100-meter freestyle and women's 400-meter freestyle races.
+The U.S. Olympic team was given a ticker-tape parade in 1924.